silverbios/cs-mikrotik-bouncer-alt/README.md

 - panic on no route to host in docker-compose up :D

-### Not To do

-- graceful shutdown, so that adding addresses and firewall is finished? not needed, in worst case address-list is half populated but not applied to firewall, so the old address list is still active, and when the new process spawns then it will create a new list.

 ## Running

-For now, this service is mainly fought to be used in as an app in a container.
+For now, this service is mainly thought to be used in as an app in a container.
 If you need to build from source, you can get some inspiration from the Makefile or section below.